pharo-contributions/clap-st/src/Clap-Core.package/ClapMatch.class/README.md

-I represent an abstract class which represents a successful match.
+I am an abstract class that represents the successful match of a parameter with part of the input.

+I link back to my specification and store the word of input that starts the match.